 Rites 1 and 2 are prerequisites to receiving rites 3 and 4.

-Rite 5: The Daykeeper rites.
+Rite 5: The Daykeeper rite.
 The Daykeeper is able to call on the power of these ancient altars to heal and bring balance to the world.
 This rite is an energetic transmission that connects you this lineage from the past, and balances masculine and feminine energies for both men and women.

 In Quechua this is called the Pampamesayoc karpay.
 It empowers in us the the Divine Feminine, that part of us which has the ability to hold everything, to nurture, to heal, even to give birth.
 The pampas are the high wide fertile valleys of the Andes.
 The pampamesayocs are the ones who, drawing their power from the pampas, then hold space.
 The pampa is a big space.
 What do they hold within it?
 Change.
 They are the ones who keep the births, deaths, maturations, healings.
 They have the medicine which allows for or holds transition.
 Which can even hold another in a condition which only goes forward into death.

 “ayoc” part of the word means roughly “power of”.
 We are reminded that this is not a weak or passive attitude.
 Holding the other, holding our own wounded parts, is not an act of resignation or surrender!
-It is a great power -- and it is a re-balancing of ourselves, our family and friends, community and planet, from the hypermasculine.
-And as such it may not be easy; it will take the feminine warrior, the warrior of peace, a fierce protecting and fierce love, to make these shifts.
+It is a great power -- and it is a re-balancing of ourselves, our family and friends, community and planet, from the hyper-masculine.
+As such it may not be easy; it will take the feminine warrior, the warrior of peace, a fierce protecting and fierce love, to make these shifts.

 The bodies of human beings are built up of the earth, and as part of the earth, the ecosystem, we partake in the cycles and harmonies that all of Earth’s beings live.
 Sunrise and sunset, winter-spring-summer-fall, or dry season and wet season.
 Times when life in its outward form is thriving and displaying its splendor; times when it is waning and pulling back into seed form.
 Birth, maturity, death.